ha7ilm/qtcsdr/README.md

 Even if you do have a ham radio license:

-* Do not transmit without a bandpass filter!
+* Do not transmit on an antenna without a bandpass filter!
-* Do not transmit without a bandpass filter!
+* Do not transmit on an antenna without a bandpass filter!
-* Do not transmit without a bandpass filter!
+* Do not transmit on an antenna without a bandpass filter!

 The Raspberry Pi GPIO 18 is a digital output, which generates square wave signals, so that if you transmit on 28 MHz, then you will also transmit on: